Sponsored by: Community You Can Believe In

 If you would like to help mourners in need:

-Our goal is to help every mourner with his or her specific needs.
+Our goal is to help every mourner with their specific needs.
 We send email notifications to Hineini members when needs arise.
 If you are able to meet that need, simply respond to the email.
 Some volunteers are able to respond often while others, as they have time.
 Mourners are so appreciative of our help; your work with Hineini is a real mitzvah.
-If you would like to participate in Hineini please contact our Care Coordinator Leah Katz (lckatz@comcast.net) any member of the professional staff at the Beth El office.
+If you would like to participate in Hineini please contact our office to connect with our Care Coordinator Leah Katz or any member of the professional staff.

 Upcoming Events